danielharrell/does_music_move/does_music_move.md

 saw might be made to make sense of the motion in music.
-But the problem with that appeal in the case of music, to recall, was that it left the space in which music moves indistinguishable from a dream.
-So does the appeal to our inhabited sense of space fare any better, when this is now taken to be the space in which anything moves?
+But the problem with that appeal in the case of music, to recall, was that it left the space in which music seems to move indistinguishable from a dream.
+So does the appeal to our inhabited sense of space fare any better, when this is now taken to be the space in which anything seems to move?
 That is, can we know, or show, that we are not dreaming when we see anything move?